Benefits to food processing and horticulture

 Added safety for customers and staff

 Since ADB is completely safe for occupied spaces, it provides protection for retail staff and customers when its needed the most.
-ADB helps mitigate illnesses by quickly, safely, and effectively neutralizing airborne and surface pathogens.
+ADB quickly, safely, and effectively neutralizes airborne and surface pathogens.
 ADB has been tested against many known pathogens and has proven to be extremely effective - including SARS-CoV-2 surrogate, the virus that causes COVID-19.

 Click here to learn more about ADB's pathogen neutralizing capabilities.